redox-os/rfcs/text/0000-userspace-signals.md

 [summary]: #summary

-Most of Redox's POSIX signal handling implementation can be moved to userspace, in a way that in particular, allows changing the sigprocmask without any syscalls.
-Sending signals would still be done by the kernel, with regular mutex synchronization, or later a userspace process manager.
+Most of Redox's POSIX signal handling implementation can be moved to userspace, in a way that in particular, allows changing the signal mask without any syscalls.
+Sending signals would still be done by the kernel, with regular mutex synchronization, or later, a userspace process manager.

 # Motivation
 [motivation]: #motivation